ViljaKristiansen/STRU_26_20/A2/README.md

 **Focus area:** Structures
 **Role:** Analyst

-## A2b - Identify claim
+## A2b – Identify Claim

-**Selected report:** Structural Report #2606
+**Selected report:** 26-06-D-STR-Anon.pdf
-**Selected building:** Building 308
-**Focus area:** Structures

-**Claim from Structural Report #2606:**
-In the Structural Report for the transformation of Building 308, Section 2.1, *Vertical*, page 2, the following statement is made:
+### Claim

+The new structural system provides a continuous vertical load path through the new and existing load-bearing elements towards the foundation.

+### Motivation

-> “The new columns are positioned to align with existing load-bearing elements where possible, allowing additional loads to be transferred through the existing concrete structure down to the basement and foundation level.”
+The structural report describes how new columns are positioned to align with existing load-bearing elements where possible, allowing additional loads to be transferred through the existing concrete structure towards the basement and foundation.

-**Description of the claim:**
-Based on the statement in Structural Report #2606, we want to investigate whether the new columns in the IFC model of Building 308 are vertically aligned with columns on the storey below.
-Columns that do not overlap with a column below will be identified and flagged as potential discontinuities in the vertical load path.

-A column that is not vertically aligned is not necessarily a structural error.
-The load may instead be transferred through a beam, wall or slab.
-The flagged areas must therefore be assessed further by a structural engineer.

-**Justification for selecting the claim:**
-A clear vertical load path is important for transferring loads through the structure to the foundations.
-Misaligned columns may introduce concentrated forces or require additional transfer structures.
-Identifying these locations manually can be time-consuming, particularly in a large structural model.

-The claim from Structural Report #2606 is suitable for an OpenBIM-based check because the IFC model can provide information about the columns, their storeys, positions and geometry.
-An automated check can help identify areas in Building 308 that require closer examination during the design and coordination process.
+This claim is suitable for further investigation using the IFC model, as the geometry and spatial relationships between structural elements can be analysed to identify potential vertical load paths.

 ## A2c – Use Case

 ### How would we check this claim?

-The IFC model is checked to determine whether structural columns are vertically continuous between adjacent storeys.
-Columns on each storey are identified and their horizontal positions are compared with structural columns on the storey below.
+The IFC model is analysed to identify possible vertical load paths through the structural system.
+Relevant structural elements, such as slabs, beams, columns and walls, are identified and their spatial relationships are analysed.

-If a column does not align with a column below, it is flagged as a potential discontinuity for further structural review.
-A discontinuity does not necessarily represent an error, as the load may be transferred through another structural element such as a beam or wall.
+These relationships can be represented as a structural graph, where structural elements are nodes and potential support relationships are connections.
+The graph can then be used to investigate the question:

+> **Is there an uninterrupted structural support chain from this element to the foundation?**

+If no continuous support chain can be identified, the element is flagged as a potential discontinuity for further review by a structural engineer.

+In addition, the available information for the elements in the load path is checked to determine whether the model contains the information required for a subsequent structural capacity assessment.
+This includes geometry, dimensions, material, cross-section and load information.

+The use case does not perform a structural capacity calculation.

 ### When would this claim need to be checked?

-The check should be performed during the design process and repeated when significant changes are made to the structural model.
+The check should be performed during the structural design and coordination process and repeated when significant changes are made to the structural model.

+It can be particularly useful when new structural elements interact with an existing structure, as changes in element position or geometry may affect the intended vertical load path.

 ### What information does this claim rely on?

-The check relies on information contained in the IFC model, including:
+The check relies primarily on information contained in the IFC model,
+including:

-- Structural columns (IfcColumn)
+- Structural elements such as slabs, beams, columns and walls
-- Building storeys (IfcBuildingStorey)
+- Building storeys
-- Column geometry and location
+- Element geometry and position
+- Spatial relationships between structural elements
-- Column GlobalId
+- Element GlobalId
+- Material information
-- Relationship between elements and storeys
+- Cross-section and dimensions
+- Load information, if available
+- Foundation elements, if represented in the IFC model

 ### Phase

 **Design**

 ### BIM purpose

 **Analyse**

-The BIM model is analysed to identify possible discontinuities in the vertical structural system.
+The BIM model is analysed to identify potential vertical load paths, discontinuities and the availability of information required for further structural analysis.

 ### BIM Use Case

 **Design review / model checking**

-The use case is closest to model checking because information in the BIM model is systematically analysed to identify conditions that require further review.
+The use case systematically analyses the structural IFC model to identify possible load paths and conditions requiring further engineering review.
+It also evaluates whether the model contains sufficient structural information for a subsequent capacity assessment.

 ### BPMN diagram